emiljapelt/seplin/documentation/StatementsAndDeclarations.md

 # Declarations
 To use some variable name, it must first be declared.
 This can be done withing a routine to define a variable locally, or outside of routines to define a variable globally. <br>
-When declaring a local variable with an assignment of some [expression](Expressions.md), unless that expression is a [struct literal](Expressions.md#structliteral), the type can be left out and the compiler will infer the type.
+When declaring a local variable with an assignment of some [expression](Expressions.md), the type can be, partially or entirely, left out and the compiler will attempt [infer](TypesAndProtection.md#Inference) the type from the expression.
 <br>
 **Syntax:** <br>_variable_name_ : _type_ ;  <br>  _variable_name_ : _type_ := _expression_ ;
 <br>